deansx/coding-tests/README.md

 structure, print the tree one level at a time, without using extensive secondary storage.
 The implementation uses Python

+* [parse-dict-file](./parse-dict-file) - Parse a data file provided as part of the test and then extract specified data from the resulting collection.

 * more coming soon

 Support